 - After this, he/she should be able to quantify the cost associated with drilling one well.

-- After achieving the calculations, the interviewee should consider other factors, risks that could affect the decision investment such as, political risks, labor costs, difference in oil quality, insurance costs, of future oil prices.
+- After achieving the calculations, the interviewee should consider other factors, risks that could affect the decision investment such as political risks, labor costs, difference in oil quality, insurance costs, future oil prices.

 Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 Paragraphs highlighted in blue can be verbally communicated to the interviewee.

 The following structure would be a good approach:

 First the interviewee should try to understand how to evaluate and decide which region would be the best fitting later on.

 Information that can be shared if inquired: